vesellov/bitdust.docs.old/rebuilding.md

 In each algorithm iteration a decision making about change of this or that supplier based on the previously collected statistic data and current connection status takes place.
 The least "reliable" supplier can be fired and another node can be found in the BitDust network instead of him.

-After changing supplier, those fragments which were allocated on the old node are lost and the process of reassembly of these fragments on user computer and further sending them to the new node start.
-For this the fragments will be beforehand downloaded from other suppliers which are available at the moment.
+After changing supplier, those fragments which were allocated on the old node are lost.
+Right away the "rebuilding" process will be started of reassembly of these fragments on local computer and further sending them to the new node.
+Based on your ECC mode and number of suppliers a set of data fragments will be beforehand downloaded from other suppliers which are available at the moment.

+At each iteration of recovery algorithm there is a reassembly of one single block of your data on your local machine, software will put it in a temporary folder to arrange network delivery to remote supplier node and removes after all.

+To rebuild one losted fragment you need go combine Data and Parity fragments from reliable nodes together and run RAID process on that set.
+This takes some CPU time, because you doing huge amounts of XOR'ing in total - multiple times per each and every byte of your data.

-At each iteration of recovery algorithm there is a reassembly by blocks of each distributed in the BitDust network user data copy.
-The order of data assembly is organized by the time of creation of each copy – first will be restored the most recently uploaded data.
+The order of data assembly is organized by the time of creation of each copy – first will be restored the most recently uploaded data and sent to reliable suppliers.
+BitDust software keeps track of all running uploads and downloads and also "remembers" a pending requests.

+Rebuilding process can take a time depend on total size of your uploads.
+Currently implemented a very basic scenario when only one active upload/download process is running and all jobs are organized in a queue.

 Here is a short representation of the common sequence of actions at each iteration:

 1. decision on supplier change is made – the least "reliable" node in the current combination is found
 2. search for a new node which is ready to become a new supplier for the user is done in the global network